Native JavaScript DOM elements creations

 (IDL – preffered)/class

-are ways to add CSS class to the element.
+are ways to add CSS classes to the element.
 You can use string (similarly toclass="…"

 classList